patricia32/Integrated-Energy-Management-System/README.md

 # **Integrated Energy Management System - Full Stack Project**

 This project involves creating an integrated system by connecting four distributed microservices and three MySQL databases.
 The main purpose of this project is to read random values from a very large file to simulate reading sensors (_produce_) and monitoring them (_consume_).
 The reading is continuous, and all values are sent asynchronously via RabbitMQ from the producer (_devices microservice_) to the consumer (_monitoring microservice_).
+Data is visualized using monthly charts.

 ## Microservices Overview
 * **Devices (MS + DB)**: Stores sensor information and sends read values to the consumer (_producer microservice_).